 Last updated

-Read on to learn all about the best apps to hack your holiday travel.
+Read on to learn all about the best apps to hack your next travel excursion.

-How we picked the best apps for summer travel
+How we picked the best apps for travel

 • Easy to use

-Using these won’t require help from your techie cousin; they are all rather intuitive, allowing you to use them as soon as you download them.
+Using these apps won’t require help from your techie cousin; all are rather intuitive, allowing you to use them as soon as you download them.

 • Free

-While some of these selections may offer additional in-app purchases or direct towards third-party vendors, none of them require upfront payment for their basic service.
+While some of these selections may offer additional in-app purchases or direct you to third-party vendors, none of them require upfront payment for their basic service.

 • Hands-on testing